 After undergoing treatment, cats must to remain hospitalized until its radiation level has fallen to within acceptable limits, usually between three and five days.
 Because of strict treatment guidelines, we do not allow visitors during this period.

 We provide Feline Hyperthyroid treatment by referral.
-If you would like to refer a patient for this treatment, please contact our office.
+If you would like to refer a patient for this treatment, please fill out the form below or contact our office.